-1 This EA is conducted pursuant to the 40 Code of Federal Regulations (CFR) Parts 1500 through 1508; §1501.3 and §1501.5.
+&lt;sup>1 This EA is conducted pursuant to the 40 Code of Federal Regulations (CFR) Parts 1500 through 1508; §1501.3 and §1501.5.

-(additional information is contained in Table 3).
+Based on an assumed 20% annual herd growth rate (National Research Council of the National Academy of Sciences [NAS] 2013), in 2022 the overall population is estimated at 766 (additional information is contained in Table 3).
 BLM has determined that an overpopulation exists for the HMA, and that action is necessary to remove excess wild horses and preserve natural resources.